-Top 5 Credit Card Signup Bonuses (Updated Regularly)
+Best Credit Card Signup Bonuses for May 2019

-Here is a current list of our top five favorite credit card signup bonus offers.
-Consider all of of these to be “highly recommended.”
-If you’re new, I realize that it can be scary to apply for any credit card, much less many at the same time.
-Dip your toe in the water.
-It is worth it.
+Here is a current list of our top four favorite credit card signup bonus offers.
+Consider all of of these to be highly recommended.
+If you’re new, I realize that it can be scary to apply for any credit card, but if you are diligent about paying your bills on time and in full, the rewards are endless.

 These will be updated regularly as offers come and go.
 Please comment at bottom with news, questions or issues.